-6 DIY Acne-Fighting Face Masks You Can Make At Home To Clear Your Skin And Reduce Blackheads
+6 DIY Acne-Fighting Face Masks To Clear Your Skin And Reduce Blackheads

 We may include products - handpicked by our editors - we find useful for our readers.
 When you buy through our retail links, we may earn an affiliate commission — view our product review process and sources of information.

 The reasons to try DIY masks for acne are plentiful.
-They support your pimple-fighting treatments, and their nourishing, protecting, and healing benefits are a great bonus to promote healthy skin.
+They support your acne-fighting treatments, and their nourishing, protecting, and healing benefits are a huge bonus to promote healthy skin.

 Of course, store-bought masks can be helpful, but creating your own is a cost-effective and customizable solution for your acne woes.
 You see, breakouts can arise from various factors, and homemade masks allow you to add ingredients that target those specific causes.
 They also provide the flexibility to adjust the concentration of ingredients to suit your skin sensitivity level.